List of Greek deities: Abstract personifications

-Note that abstract personifications listed in previous sections are excluded here.
+Note that personifications of abstract concepts listed in previous sections (such as Nyx, Erebus, and Hemera) are excluded here.

-The Greeks often personified abstract concepts and represented them as deities; these concepts could range from emotions such as love or fear, to forces such as persuasion, luck or longing, and to states such as night, victory, or death.
+The Greeks often personified abstract concepts and represented them as deities; these concepts ranged from emotions such as love and fear, to forces such as persuasion, luck, and longing, to states such as night, victory, and death.
 The sex of the resulting deity was dictated by the gender of the personified noun.
 Such personifications are first attested in Greece in the 8th century BC, with the emergence of epic poetry.
-In this genre, they are portrayed as anthropomorphic, and feature in roles which connect them to other deities of the pantheon, and to other personifications.
-They sometimes appear in the retinues of major gods - for example, Eros and Himeros are companions of Aphrodite - and they commonly feature, genealogically linked to one another, in cosmogonies - for example, in the Theogony, the descendants of Nyx (Night) include Thanatos (Death), Hypnos (Sleep), and Eris (Strife), among various others.
+They sometimes appear in the retinues of major gods; for example, Eros and Himeros are companions of Aphrodite.
+They commonly feature in cosmogonies, where these concepts are genealogically linked to one another; for example, in the Theogony, the progeny of Nyx (Night) includes figures such as Thanatos (Death), Hypnos (Sleep), and Eris (Strife).

-Although personifications originated in poetry, some of those who were more developed in literature were also represented in ancient art.
-The earliest known artistic depiction is the Chest of Cypselus (c.600 BC), which was followed in the late 6th century BC by representations in vase painting.
+Although personifications originated in poetry, some who were more developed in literature were also represented in art.
+The earliest known artistic depiction of personifications is the Chest of Cypselus (c.600 BC), which was followed in the late 6th century BC by vase paintings.
 Various personifications from epic poetry later developed cults, the earliest of which are attested in the 6th century BC; by the 4th century BC, there was worship of personifications who had no connection to the epic tradition.
 Only two personifications, Nemesis and Themis, are known to have been the dedicatees of a sanctuary, which was located in Rhamnous.